Nikhil-Prabhat/HospitalManagement/README.md

 ## Infrastructure

 - First run the terraform scripts in the cloud to create database and sns topic.
-- Manually deploy jars to Elastic Beanstalk to deploy the backend and leave the deafult as it is.
+- Manually deploy jars to Elastic Beanstalk to deploy the backend and keep the deafult as it is.
-- Change respective security group to receive all traffi from everywhere.
+- Change respective security group to receive all traffic from everywhere.
 - Deploy angular code to S3.

   #### S3 Policy